-212 Same as THE 212 HISTORY OF THE CATHOLIC CHURCH (3) This course surveys the development of the Catholic Church from the Reformation to the present.
+This course surveys the development of the Catholic Church from the Reformation to the present.
 Topics include the Reformation, the Catholic Reformation, the Council of Trent, and Vatican Councils I and II.
 In addition, the course will explore the Church's influence on the modern and post-modern world with emphasis on philosophical movements, nationalism, imperialism, totalitarianism, and contemporary issues.
-This course will not satisfy the General Education requirements for two sequential History courses.

-311 TENNESSEE HISTORY (3) This course is a survey of the history of Tennessee from the early Indian tribes to the present.
+HIS 311 TENNESSEE HISTORY

+This course is a survey of the history of Tennessee from the early Indian tribes to the present.
 Students will examine social, cultural, economic and political aspects of the state.
 All students completing this course should be knowledgeable about the people who helped make Tennessee what it is today.
 A special research topic that relates to the state is required.
 This course will include field trips to local sites of historical interest.
-Prerequisite: ENG 112